Haneen-Hatem/Haneen-Hatem/README.md

 - [Weldork](https://weldork.vercel.app/index.html)
   — Fully functional site on HTML, CSS, and JS, which provides the Best Metalcraft Solutions.<br>
   <i>Technologies:</i> JS, Animate.css, Wow.js, Bootstrap, Sass

   ---

+### 💡 About Me

+- 💻 Always learning and experimenting with new front-end tools and frameworks.
+- 🎯 Focused on creating seamless user experiences and pixel-perfect designs.
+- 🌱 Open to collaboration and excited to connect with fellow developers!
+- 🏆 Driven by creativity, curiosity, and a love for technology.

+---